cognitiveprince/paradox_docs/Paradox.md

     ![matrix](images/matrix-mult-show-matrix.jpg)
  1. nand
-    <p align="justify">The 'NAND' gate is a combination of 'AND' gate followed by 'NOT' gate. helps to create boolean expression</p>
+    <p align="justify">The 'NAND' gate is a combination of 'AND' gate followed by 'NOT' gate. helps to create boolean expression.</p>

     ![nand](images/nand.jpg)
  1. nor
-    <p align="justify">The NOR gate (negated OR) gives an output of 1 if both inputs are 0,it gives 0 otherwise. </p>
+    <p align="justify">The NOR gate (negated OR) gives an output of 1 if both inputs are 0, it gives 0 otherwise. </p>

     ![nor](images/nor.jpg)
  1. not